 My local history of the 1918-20 Great Pandemic (Spanish Influenza) led to a critical examination of competing theories as to the “origin, spread and character” of the virus.
 One account traced its genesis to Haskell County, Kansas.
 There I saw a false narrative in need of debunking.
 An untold rival narrative fairly begged to be brought into the light.

-Two years’ work resulted in a 15,000 word scholarly article, “A 1918 influenza outbreak at Haskell Institute: an early narrative of the Great Pandemic,” that was published in Kansas History, a Journal of the Central Plains, Vol. 43, No. 2, Summer 2020.
+The work involved visits to the National Archives in Washington DC and Kansas City MO and to Lawrence KS.
+The product, a 15,000 word scholarly article, “A 1918 influenza outbreak at Haskell Institute: an early narrative of the Great Pandemic,” was published in Kansas History, a Journal of the Central Plains, Vol. 43, No. 2, Summer 2020.
+It garnered an Edgar Langsdorf Award for Excellence in Writing from the Kansas Historical Foundation.

 A number of panoramic photos of the Haskell Institute student body are readily accessible on the Library of Congress website.
 The image above was taken on May 11, 1908.
 A 600-mb TIFF file yields remarkable detail, as below.